jackdignamit/ACME-Medical-Center-USB-Forensic-Examination-Simulation/readme.md

 - - -

-### 5️⃣ Final Hash Values
+## 5️⃣ Final Hash Values

+The SHA-1 and MD5 hash values were verified to ensure that data integrity was maintained.
+I used FTK Imager to verify its image post-analysis, with the result matching the pre-analysis hash values.

 ### *Appendix C: Hash Values*

 <img width="761" height="372" alt="image" src="https://github.com/user-attachments/assets/b5199b38-e1e4-40fe-86d1-d44daf32b76b" />

-All hash values matched, confirming data integrity from acquisition through analysis.

 - - -